shivamnoida/Amozon_Mern/README.md

-install  the pakage by using npm init  in frontend and npm init in backend folder to run the code use  use npm start firstly start Server
+install  the pakage by using npm install  in frontend and npm install in backend folder to run the code use  use npm start firstly start Server